Gilda Gray

-Gilda Gray (born Marianna Michalska; October 24, 1901 – December 22, 1959) was a Polish-American dancer and actress who popularized a dance called the "shimmy" which became fashionable in 1920s films and theater productions.
+Gilda Gray (born Marianna Michalska; October 25, 1895 – December 22, 1959) was a Polish-American dancer and actress who popularized a dance called the "shimmy" which became fashionable in 1920s films and theater productions.

 Early life and 'the shimmy'

-According to her own statement, Gilda Gray was born on 24 October 1901 in Kraków (then part of Galicia-Lodomeria, Austria-Hungary, and now part of Poland) and she was an adopted child of Maksymilian (Max) and Wanda Michalski (née Kuras).
-However, according to her birth certificate she was born on 25 October 1895 in a village Rydlewo near Żnin (Żnin County, Kuyavian-Pomeranian Voivodeship) and Maksymilian (Max) and Wanda Michalski (née Kuras) were her biological parents.
+Gilda Gray claimed herself to have been born on 24 October 1901 in Kraków (then part of Galicia-Lodomeria, Austria-Hungary, and now part of Poland) and she was an adopted child of Maksymilian (Max) and Wanda Michalski (née Kuras).
+However, according to her birth certificate she was born on 25 October 1895 in a village Rydlewo near Żnin (Żnin County, Kuyavian-Pomeranian Voivodeship) and Maksymilian and Wanda Michalski were her biological parents.
 In 1903 she emigrated with her parents to the United States.
-She had one sister, Josephine, who was born on 1904 in Bayonne, New Jersey.
-At the age of only 14 or 15, Gray entered into an arranged marriage with John Gorecki, a concert violinist, who was the son of Socialist and union leader Martin Gorecki.
+She had one sister, Josephine, who was born in 1904 in Bayonne, New Jersey.
+In 1907, the family moved to Cudahy, Wisconsin, a suburb of Milwaukee.
+At the age of only 14 or 15, Gray entered into an arranged marriage with John Gorecki, a concert violinist, who was the son of Socialist, Wisconsin State Assembly member, and union leader Martin Gorecki.
 The couple had one child, then divorced in 1923.
 Their son later became a bandleader, performing under the name Martin Gray (1913–1969).

 Although the shimmy is said to have been introduced to American audiences by Gray in New York in 1919, the term was widely used before, and the shimmy was already a well-known dance move.
-Gray appropriated it as her own, saying that she had accidentally invented the shimmy while dancing at her father-in-law's saloon and "shaking her chemise" (or her "shimee", as her Polish accent rendered it).
+Gray appropriated it as her own, saying that she had accidentally invented the shimmy while dancing at her father-in-law's Cudahy saloon and "shaking her chemise" (or her "shimee", as her Polish accent rendered it).

 Gray attributed the origin of the shimmy to the American Indian in an interview published in the July 8, 1919 issue of Variety.
 The article notes she was working at the time at Reisenweber's with her partner Mildred Vernon.
 Gray had just been signed to perform in the Gaieties of 1919 when she described the dance, saying "The original shimmy dance has never been properly introduced in New York.
 I know for I studied the dancing characteristics of the Indians for a long time and they are really responsible for the shimmy which they labeled the 'Shima Shiwa'.
 There have been continual efforts on the part of this dancer and that one, with each declaring that his or her version is the 'original.'
 There is no doubt but that the shimmy dance as it was constructed by the American Indians...would have a greater popularity were it done right."